rbonhamcarter/simulate-clones/README.md

 Plots like those in the paper that compare two sets of results (baseline and effect) can be generated using `compare-results.ipynb`.

+## For the bar plots of cell type proportions in the Tcell dataset

+The figure of the bar plot of the cell type proportions in the T-cell induction dataset in Section 2 may be generated using the data from the paper associated with the dataset () and the notebook `explore_growth_bias_in_tcell.ipynb`.

 ## References

 S.-W. Wang, M. J. Herriges, K. Hurley, D. N. Kotton, and A. M. Klein, “CoSpar identifies early cell